wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/6-task-panes.md

 ### Write to the message body

-The following example shows some basic BODY operations.
+The following example shows some basic message body operations.
 The `body.getAsync()` method is used to read the body of a message.
 Notice the coercion type that's specified.
 In this sample, we're asking for the content to be returned as HTML.

 Before inserting data into the message body, you should check the format of the message using the `body.getTypeAsync()` method.